srinu-1/JsonPowerDB/README.md

                            Title of the Project:
+			   Small project to perform web application form to create a operation.
  WebApplicationForm and also performing CRUD Operations

  			     Description:
-  WebApplication form project using vscode and JsonPowerDB
+  WebApplication form project using NetBeans and JsonPowerDB

 			     About JsonPowerDB:
 1) JsonPowerDB is a Real-time, High Performance, Lightweight and Simple to Use, Rest API based Multi-mode DBMS.